RonanChance/Data-Viz/README.md

 - Atovaquone
 - Clindamycin

-The ultimate questions & goals this project seeks to address is:
+The ultimate questions & goals this project seeks to address are:

 1. Which antibiotic during tick-borne disease treatment is most correlated with severe adverse events (i.e. hospitalization and death) and how does this compare to severe adverse events during non-tick-borne disease treatment?